 9. Keep on top of your referrals and paperwork.
 You may find you have more paperwork than in your previous role, including for example, insurance reports and medicals.
 Do not allow a backlog to build up as this will also build stress.

 10. Ensure you have adequate indemnity.
 The GMC made it a statutory requirement for all doctors to have appropriate indemnity or insurance arrangements from August 2015.
-The type and level of indemnity required will depend on where you work, whether you are employed or self-employed, and the type of work you do, so it is a good idea to contact a medical defence organisation as soon as possible to ensure that you have appropriate professional protection for your new role.
+The type and level of indemnity required will depend on where you work, whether you are employed or self-employed, and the type of work you do, so it is a good idea to contact your medical defence organisation as soon as possible to ensure that you have appropriate professional protection for your new role.